Ploys

-The bait and switch ploy
+The bait-and-switch ploy

 The website of one competitor says they have a client satisfaction guarantee.
 They say if you don’t win, you don’t pay.
 They say these things on every page of their website.
 What they don’t say on every page is these promises apply to personal injury cases and never to criminal defense cases.
 You have to click around and read carefully to figure that out.